 “The session reminded me that building diverse, inclusive, highly-functioning teams depends, in large part, on effective leadership. … I’m grateful to SBM for these opportunities.”

 Sponsoring an SBM Leadership Institute Fellow ensures the next generation of leaders in behavioral medicine have both the tools and the confidence to guide our field into the future.
 The vast majority of our fellows personally fund the tuition for the Leadership Institute.
 Your support will help cover one fellow's institution tuition and travel expenses.
-If you’re interested in supporting a fellow at the 2019 Leadership Institute, please contact SBM Executive Director Lindsay Bullock.
+If you’re interested in supporting a fellow at the 2024 Leadership Institute, please contact SBM Senior Program Manager Andrew Schmidt.